-Charleston, South Carolina boasts beautiful architecture, vibrant culture and classic southern charm, and all of this is within reach of the average person’s budget.
+Charleston, South Carolina boasts beautiful architecture, vibrant culture and classic southern charm, and all of this is within reach for a reasonable cost of living.
 People have been living in the city since 1670, and it’s a lively place today.
 The residents who live here largely love their city, and many people are considering moving to the area.

 If you’re among the many people who are intrigued with Charleston, SC, practical matters must occasionally punctuate the romance of this historic city.
 Here’s a breakdown of Charleston’s average cost of living.
-You’ll see why it’s an average person’s dream retirement community, college town, or place to raise a family.
+You’ll see why it’s a dream retirement community, college town, or place to raise a family.

 - What is the Cost of Living in Charleston, SC?